Editing, Proof-reading and Feedback Service

 Helen worked as a proof-reader for the first 5 years of her working life, first for a small scientific publisher, and afterwards for an insurance company.
 Because insurance policies are legal documents, accuracy is essential.

-In the 1990s, Helen joined 2 postal writing workshops (aka “orbiters” in SF circles); she offered to run another when several more people wanted to join.
-She found them a great way to quickly learn to write, as everyone shares their snippets of knowledge.
+In the 1990s, Helen joined 2 postal writing workshops (aka “Orbiters” in SF circles); she offered to run another when several more people wanted to join one of them.
+She found them a great way to quickly learn to write, as everyone shares their snippets of knowledge, and gained a lot of experience in editing and redrafting.

 In the 1990s she started the Peterborough SF Writers Group, and edited and produced two collections of work by members of the group as small press publications.
 She has been writing since her teens; the idea for her SFF novel Floodtide came when she was 21, and she eventually self-published it 40 years later!